-EGC's interest in the original principal of the Leta and Stewart Gray Trust (the "Trust") is donorrestricted.
+EGC's interest in the original principal of the Leta and Stewart Gray Trust (the "Trust") is donor-restricted.
 EGC is the sole income beneficiary of the Trust.
 The principal of the Trust, \$71,002, shall remain intact and all income of the Trust shall be paid to EGC.
 The sole purpose of the Trust is to provide financial assistance to EGC and its employees in carrying out its mission with stipulations that they be invested to provide a permanent source of income to defray costs.
 The donor-restricted assets are permanently held in investments consisting of marketable securities and have been classified as long-term investments on the accompanying statement of financial position.
 Consistent with donor restrictions, returns on these investments follow the treatment of investment income.
-Accordingly, any excess investment returns over corpus are reported in the statement of activities as increases and releases in net assets with donor restrictions.